onenameio/support/README.md

 #### Q: Why does the DNSchain still say that my username is not found?

 First, make sure your username only has lowercase letters.
 Second, note that it can take a few hours to a day for your username to be fully registered on the Namecoin Blockchain.
 After that, updates to your profile should only take somewhere between 10 minutes and a couple of hours.

+#### Q: How can I find my profile data in the blockchain?

+You can use any Namecoin blockchain explorer to find your record/data in the blockchain.
+Some examples are a) [Namecha.in](http://namecha.in/name/u/barrysilbert) and b) [Webbtc](http://namecoin.webbtc.com/name/u/barrysilbert).